colinaut/action-form/component-flow.md

       3. If it doesn't find af-error it appends one to the fieldset.
       4. If the fieldset has `data-error="error text"` attribute then that is used for the textContent of the af-error.
       5. Searches for `<af-group-count>` and if it doesn't find it, appends one with display="none"
-5. Queries for fields with `data-get-store` attribute
+5. Queries for fields with `data-store-get` attribute
    1. updates the field with localStorage value; if it exists
 6. If action-form has `store` attribute, it updates all fields that have value in localStorage using this.storeKey as the key.
 7. Queries for fieldsets and af-steps which have `data-if` or `data-text` attribute